callysto/nbplus/README.md

 ## Contributing

 Create and develop upon a new branch to contribute.
-Push merge requests to the `staging` branch.
+Submit pull requests to the `staging` branch.

 Well-behaved objects are aptly named (_what does the object do?_) and readily expose effective code so that incoming learners may transparently access their underlying functionality.